SneakyTurtle158/TryHackMe_Writeups/Olympus/Readme.md

 ## Room Creator: G4vr0ch3
 [Olympus](https://tryhackme.com/room/olympusroom)

+_**Disclaimer:** I've done my best in this walkthrough to not give away too much, as you progress through the walkthrough more information will inherently be available to you.
+This is a great room to learn and practice a lot of different skills so my recommendation to you is not to jump ahead.
+Take your time and learn each step!_

 Let's kick this off with a quick nmap scan to see what we are working with:
 `nmap -T4 -A -p- IPADDRESS`